HicaroD/FindWord/README.md

 A simple CLI for finding the translation or meaning of a word.

 ## About the project
-I'm going to be using the [Free Dictionary API](https://dictionaryapi.dev/) for searching the words.
+I'm going to be using the [Free Dictionary API](https://dictionaryapi.dev/).

 ## Installation
 Soon.